-Intuitively speaking, interacting Monte Carlo methods are sequential simulation methods, in which particles target tracking, computer vision, mobile robotics, wireless communications, ubiquitous computing and ambient intelligence, sensor networks, etc., each particle represents a possible hidden state, and is multiplied or terminated at the next generation on the basis of its consistency with the current observation, as quantified by the likelihood function.
+Intuitively speaking, interacting Monte Carlo methods are sequential simulation methods, in which particles target tracking, computer vision, mobile robotics, wireless communications, ubiquitous computing and ambient intelligence, sensor networks, etc., each particle represents a possible hidden state, and is replicated or terminated at the next generation on the basis of its consistency with the current observation, as quantified by the likelihood function.
 With these genetic-type algorithms, it becomes easy to efficiently combine a prior model of displacement with or without constraints, sensor-based measurements, and a base of reference measurements, for example in the form of a digital map (digital elevation map, attenuation map, etc.).
-In the most general case, particle methods provide approximations of Feynman-Kac distributions, a pathwise generalization of Gibbs-Boltzmann distributions, by means of the weighted empirical probability distribution associated with an interacting particle system, with applications that go far beyond filtering, in simulation of rare events, simulation of conditioned or constrained random variables, interacting MCMC methods, molecular simulation, etc.
+In the most general case, particle methods provide approximations of Feynman-Kac distributions, a pathwise generalization of Gibbs-Boltzmann distributions, by means of the weighted empirical probability distribution associated with an interacting particle system, with applications that go far beyond filtering, in simulation of rare events, global optimization, molecular simulation, etc.

-- explore the state space by mimicking the evolution of an underlying random process, - learn the environment by evaluating a fitness function, - and interact so that only the most successful particles (in view of the value of the fitness function) are allowed to survive and to get offsprings at the next generation.
+- explore the state space by mimicking the evolution of an underlying random process, - learn their environment by evaluating a fitness function, - and interact so that only the most successful particles (in view of the fitness function) are allowed to survive and to get offsprings at the next generation.